 under the Creative Commons license

 Support surfaces help prevent pressure injuries.
-They include chairs, mattresses, cushions, heel/foot supports, pressure moving devices.
+They include chairs, mattresses, cushions, heel/foot supports, and pressure moving devices.

 |Heel support devices||This article written by Jackie Fletcher provides an excellent account of heel support surfaces.|